April 25; Tuesday, Day 15, ICW MM 835; New Smyrna Beach to Daytona area

-We actually did get on the ICW and decided to anchor out in a recommended spot just south of Daytona.
-We often see a glimpse of dolphins too far away for a picture, but I caught three diving just off our bow today.
+We actually did get on the ICW, saw some sites and decided to anchor out in a recommended spot just south of Daytona.
+We often see a glimpse of dolphins, too far away for a picture, but I saw three diving just off our bow today.

 It’s hard to imagine that the city is so close out here on the water.
 Although we were only cruising about 3 hours it was a good way to end a busy day.